 AlGaAs mirrors have a bandgap wavelength of 870 nm.
-The detector laser is at 1064 nm, which is below the bandgap energy, but two-photon interactions or linear absorption from mid-bandgap defect levels can excite some charge carriers to the conduction band.
+The detector laser is at 1064 nm, which is below the bandgap energy, but two-photon interactions can excite some electrons to the conduction band.
 As the absorption varies by depth in the coating, the free carriers will generate an electric field along the beam axis that alters the index via the electro-optic effect.
 Ma, et al.[13] studied the change in birefringence as a function of beam intensity (1550 nm) and exposure to above-bandgap light.
-They observed the shift in resonant frequency for a set of fixed cavities with AlGaAs mirrors operating at 4, 124, and 297 K. While the effect was clear, the magnitude of the frequency shift and change in birefringence is small: For their l=48 cm cavity, a wavelength of 1.5 μ m and of beam intensities of up to I=1 kW/cm2 the effect was on the order of $\Delta \nu = 1000$ Hz = 5 × 10-12 ν towards a smaller line splitting.
-The effect is non-linear and seems to scale as square root of the intensity at higher powers, but using a conservative linear extrapolation to I=10 kW/cm2 we find approximately
+They observed the shift in resonant frequency for a set of fixed cavities with AlGaAs mirrors operating at 4, 124, and 297 K. While the effect was clear, the magnitude of the frequency shift and change in birefringence is small: For their l=48 cm cavity, and of a beam intensities of I=10 kW/cm the effect was on the order of towards a smaller line splitting.
+The effect is non-linear and saturates at higher powers, and was only measured as a slow drift - an experiment to measure transfer functions in the audio-band in being commissioned at Syracuse now.
+Nevertheless, if we assume the effect is linear at that magnitude, we find a phase response to intensity fluctuations on the order of

-$$\frac{\Delta\nu}{\nu} = 5 \times 10^{-11}.$$
+$$\frac{\Delta\nu}{\nu} = 5 \times 10^{-11}$$